Architecture and Design: Exploring the Interplay of Form and Function

 Architecture primarily concerns itself with the design and construction of buildings and other physical structures.
 It encompasses a broad range of activities, from conceptualization and planning to construction and project management.
 Design, on the other hand, encompasses a wider spectrum of creative disciplines, including interior design, product design, graphic design, and user experience (UX) design.
 Design focuses on creating functional, aesthetically pleasing, and user-centered solutions across various scales, from individual objects to complex systems.

-Key Differences in Scope:
+Key Differences in Scope

 - Architecture: Primarily focused on the design and construction of buildings and physical structures, encompassing considerations of form, function, space, and environmental impact.